 - Criminal justice agencies

 - Schools (elementary and secondary)

-- Interfaith Shelter Ministries – Interfaith Shelter is a homeless shelter located in downtown Jackson.
-Spring Arbor students spend one day a week serving food and visiting with the people of the shelter.
+- Interfaith Shelter Ministries — The Interfaith Shelter is a homeless shelter located in downtown Jackson.
+SAU students spend one day each week serving food and visiting with the people of the shelter.
 They also lead small group fellowships and organize an annual food and clothing drive.
-For information about volunteering at Interfaith Shelter, please call 517.789.8735.
+For more information about volunteering at the Interfaith Shelter, call 517.789.8735.

 - Spring Break Mission trips — During Spring Break, a handful of mission teams gear up and hit the road to minister to and serve people around the country and abroad.
 For information, contact Cecilia Said at firstname.lastname@example.org.